Trump administration signals it will slash funds for long-delayed California high-speed rail project

 California High-Speed Rail Authority CEO Ian Choudri suggested in April that private investors could step in and fill the funding gap for the project that promised nonstop rail service between San Francisco and Los Angeles in under three hours.
 At the time, he acknowledged that even if funding is secured, it might take nearly two more decades to complete most of that segment.

-President Donald Trump said in May that his administration will not continue to fund the line.
+President Donald Trump — who canceled nearly $1 billion in federal dollars for the project in his first term — said in May that his administration will not continue to fund the line.
 “That train is the worst cost overrun I’ve ever seen,” Trump told reporters at the time, calling it “totally out of control.”

+California Democratic U.S. Sens.
+Alex Padilla and Adam Schiff called the administration’s announcement a “devastating” blow for 21st century transportation and an effort to punish a heavily Democratic state that didn’t support the Republican president in the election.

+“High-speed rail is the future of transportation with the potential to bring customers to new businesses, businesses to new employees and to connect communities hundreds of miles away with affordable and faster transit,” they said in a joint statement.

 By MICHAEL R. BLOOD